joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

   3. A menu (so the user knows how to input numbers and operations)

 __NOTE:__ Remember that the best approach to making a program is by creating it through psuedocode first.
-For that reason, **BEFORE** you begin programming make sure to validate your psuedocode with another person.
+For that reason, **BEFORE** you begin programming make sure to make and validate your psuedocode with another person for this project.

 __BONUS:__ Allow the user to set the amount of significant digits to be outputted.